Close

 Advanced attacks

-Base-word attack (developed by Passcape Software)
+Base-word attack (developed by Passcape)

-At the first glance, this type of attack reminds the one we just described above.
+At first glance, this type of attack reminds the one we just described above.
 It is just as efficient if a portion of the password to be recovered is known to us.
 However, unlike in the previous attack, here you do not have to set a mask - just provide a basic word.
 The program will take care of the rest.
-The phrase attack is based upon the experience of the social engineering to generate a great number of possible combinations of the given original word.
+The phrase attack is based upon the experience of social engineering to generate a great number of possible combinations of the given original word.

 Read more...